Conflict in The Community Garden

 Our cactus enthusiast launched into a defence of their work in the cactus garden, sending before and after pictures of all of his work in the space over the last four years.
 Others also chimed in with their grievances.

-Another bitter and long-standing issue was raised and used as ammunition: an olive tree planted amongst the cactuses that was having its growth capped by the plastic sheets that was used as roof to protect the cactuses from too much rain in winter.
+Another bitter and long-standing issue was raised and used as ammunition: an olive tree planted amongst the cactuses that was having its growth capped by the plastic sheets that were used as a roof to protect the cactuses from too much rain in winter.

 “When will the olive tree be set free?”, they wrote, sardonically.